munyaradziantony/Basic_image_manipulation_openCV/README.md

 In the command window or the terminal,

-1. 0pen `hw1.ipynb` using Juptyer Notebook and complete the work.
+1. 0pen `Code.ipynb` using Juptyer Notebook and complete the work.

 2. Once your work is done, there will be two new files, namely `prob1.png` and `prob2.png`. .